pachterlab/8cubeDB/README.md

   Explore genes, visualize Psi-blocks, and browse marker and housekeeping genes interactively.

 * **Backend API:** [https://eightcubedb.onrender.com/docs](https://eightcubedb.onrender.com/docs)
   Programmatic access to the dataset via REST API.
-Refer to this [collab notebook](https://colab.research.google.com/drive/1ALSKoH1N-szB761yZ7Y2nQjaoe3b7Gr5?usp=sharing) for a tutorial on how to query the database in python.
+Refer to this [colab notebook](https://colab.research.google.com/drive/1ALSKoH1N-szB761yZ7Y2nQjaoe3b7Gr5?usp=sharing) for a tutorial on how to query the database in python.

 ---